4www/r4bsky/README_R4Bsky.md

 Troubleshooting
 - GitHub Pages callback: include both `/r4bsky` and `/r4bsky/` in `redirect_uris`.
 - invalid_request on Permissions: your AS may not support authorization_details yet; the app falls back automatically.
-- Missing scopes on Timeline/Followers: use the Permissions page to re-consent.
+- Missing scopes on Timeline/Followers: open Settings to re-consent.